SummerSlam (1994): Storylines

 Jeff Jarrett and Mabel had no real feud going into SummerSlam.
 Jarrett played the role of an aspiring country music singer, and Mabel portrayed a rapper.
 As a result, the WWF promoted the match as part of a "rap versus country" rivalry.
 There was little buildup for the match until Mabel was booked to confront Jarrett on Monday Night Raw the week before SummerSlam.
 He tried to provoke Jarrett into a fight, but Jarrett walked away through the crowd to avoid Mabel.

 The biggest storyline at SummerSlam began at the 1993 Survivor Series when Owen Hart was eliminated from the “Hart Brothers vs. Shawn Michaels and His Knights” elimination match due to miscommunication within the Hart team.
 Bret Hart was walking along the ring apron when Owen ran into him, causing Owen to lose his focus and be pinned by Michaels.
 After the match, Owen interrupted his brothers’ victory celebration to verbally attack Bret.
 The brothers reunited over the Christmas holidays and focused on challenging The Quebecers for the World Tag Team Championship at Royal Rumble 1994.
 During the match, Bret kayfabe injured his knee, which eventually caused the referee to stop the match.
 Owen then turned on Bret by kicking his injured leg and leaving him lying in the ring.
 Bret jobbed to Owen in the opening match at WrestleMania X but defeated Yokozuna later in the pay-per-view to win the WWF World Heavyweight Championship.
 Jim Neidhart, Bret and Owen's real-life brother-in-law, became involved at King of the Ring 1994 by aligning himself with Owen Hart.
 To settle the feud, Bret and Owen were booked to face each other in a Steel cage match at SummerSlam.

 After losing a Casket match to Yokozuna at the 1994 Royal Rumble, The Undertaker did not appear in the WWF for several months.
 In reality, he was given time off to allow a back injury to heal.
 The WWF foreshadowed his return by airing videos of people who claimed to have seen The Undertaker.
-Eventually, DiBiase, who introduced The Undertaker to the WWF in 1990, claimed to have brought The Undertaker back to the WWF. but Paul Bearer informed him that DiBiase’s Undertaker was an impostor and that Bearer had located the true Undertaker.
+Eventually, DiBiase, who introduced The Undertaker to the WWF in 1990, claimed to have brought The Undertaker back to the WWF.
+However, Paul Bearer informed him that DiBiase's Undertaker was an impostor and that Bearer had located the true Undertaker.
 This led to a match at SummerSlam pitting the two Undertakers against each other.
 In the buildup to the match, Leslie Nielsen performed short segments trying to solve the mystery of how two Undertakers could exist in a spinoff of his roles on Police Squad! and The Naked Gun films.